orbit-online/upkg/README.md

 - ~~Add uname regex filter for packages~~
 - Warn when GIT_SSH_COMMAND is set but BatchMode!=yes
 - ~~Simulate `ln -T` with `ln -Fi <<<'n'` on BSD~~
-- Streamline package names are reported in log messages
+- Streamline package names reported in log messages
 - Depend on records.sh rather than running our own logging
 - ~~Use sha256sum as fallback for shasum -a 256~~
 - Add -g switch to install.
 Allowing upkg.json in $HOME/.local to be tracked by dotfiles trackers
 - ~~Depend on upkg.json as a file as a metadata package~~
-- Make install script immune to indentation
+- ~~Make install script immune to indentation~~
 - Document command promotion by specifying binpaths in .upkg/bin
 - Reduce the number of dry-run errors that result in `add -f` or `remove` failures
 - Add container package type to run containerized utilities